pgollor/gitbucket-docker/README.md

 ```

 4. cleanup your docker environment
 This step is optional.
-Please do this only if you understand the next line.
+Please only do this if you understand the next line.
 ```
 docker rmi -f $(docker images -f "dangling=true" -q)
 ```

 5. restore ssh keys
 ```
-./backup.sh restore sshkeys
+./ backup_and_restore.sh restore sshkeys
 ```